Single Subject: Composition Studies, English Education, Global Literature

 Phone: (707) 664-2966

 What I Do at SSU

-Catherine Kroll received her Ph.D. in English from the University of California, Berkeley in1986 and her Single Subject Credential in English from Sonoma State in 1990.
-In addition to her courses at SSU, Dr. Kroll has taught ESL and English language arts at the middle school and high school levels, and she has written language arts curricula.
-She received a Fulbright-Hays award for study in South Africa in 2004, a National Endowment for the Humanities Summer Seminar Fellowship for “Roots: African Dimensions of the History and Culture of the Americas (Through the Trans-Atlantic Slave Trade)” at the University of Virginia in 2007, an SSU RSCAP grant for research at the School of Oriental and African Studies (SOAS), University of London in 2010, and a 3-year EnACT grant to redesign courses in accordance with principles of Universal Design for Learning.
-She has presented invited papers in Accra, Paris, and Münster, as well as at numerous African Literature Association Conferences in the United States.
-In 2010, she was appointed to the Editorial Board of Research in African Literatures, widely regarded as the premier journal for African literary studies worldwide.
+Catherine Kroll received her Ph.D. in English from the University of California, Berkeley; her dissertation focused on nineteenth-century European aesthetics, especially in the work of William Wordsworth, Friedrich Schlegel, Thomas Carlyle, and John Ruskin.
+She also earned a Single Subject Credential in English and has taught college-level ESL, as well as middle school and high school.
+Dr. Kroll received a Fulbright-Hays award for study in South Africa in 2004, a National Endowment for the Humanities Summer Seminar Fellowship for “Roots: African Dimensions of the History and Culture of the Americas (Through the Trans-Atlantic Slave Trade)” at the University of Virginia in 2007, and an SSU grant for research at the School of Oriental and African Studies (SOAS), University of London in 2010.
+She has delivered invited papers at conferences in Accra, Paris, Münster, Johannesburg, Vancouver, and Victoria, B. C. In 2010, she was appointed to the Editorial Board of Research in African Literatures.

 - “Bodies of Evidence: South African Gothic and the Terror of the ‘Twice-Told Tale.’”
 Textus: English Studies in Italy No. 3 (2013).
 Special Issue: Gothic Frontiers, ed.
 Francesca Saggini and Glennis Byron.